Drudoo/MED10/README.md

 - [x] :bangbang: ~~six questions, four coins.~~
 - [x] ~~test question button (save questions to file, delete other file)~~
 - [ ] change date in file name to a random number.
-- [ ] new scene when learning analytics is pressed with graph.
+- [ ] :bangbang: new scene when learning analytics is pressed with graph.
 - [ ] :space_invader: no trigger on enemy
 - [ ] question on die not working.
-- [ ] remove download functionality. just make a popup.
+- [ ] :exclamation: remove download functionality. just make a popup.
-- [ ] fix assessment not showing.
+- [ ] :bangbang: fix assessment not showing for user.
 - [ ] upload/ddownload title congratulation.
-- [ ] student new template, fake test input, load button loads a new game.
+- [ ] :exclamation: student new template, fake test input, load button loads a new game.
-- [ ] student gallery should just be one button.
+- [ ] :exclamation: student gallery should just be one button.
 - [ ] student settings not working.
-- [ ] create quiz previous question box bigger and move add questions to the right.
+- [ ] :exclamation: create quiz previous question box bigger and move add questions to the right.
+- [ ] test every button/popup.
+- [ ] :exclamation: Currently Story template is not available.
+- [ ] :bangbang: when creating own questions should delete the previous one
+- [ ] :bangbang: Fix make game screen with own questions.
+- [ ] :exclamation: Fix fake assessment numbers
+- [ ] :exclamation: assessment popup fix.

 ## Open architecture